CS-SI/SIRIUS/README.md

 // create an image
 sirius::Image image = {...};

-// create two shifts
-float row_shift = 20.5;
-float col_shift = 20.5;

-sirius::IFrequencyTranslator::UPtr freq_shifter =
+// configure tranlation parameters:
+//      shift row by 20.5
+//      shift col by 19.5
+sirius::translation::Parameters translation_parameters{20.5, 19.5};

+// compose a frequency translator from sirius::image_decomposition::Policies enum sirius::IFrequencyTranslator::UPtr freq_translator =
       sirius::FrequencyTranslatorFactory::Create(
                   sirius::image_decomposition::Policies::kPeriodicSmooth);

 // compute the shifted image
-sirius::Image shifted_image = freq_shifter->Compute(image, {}, {row_shift, col_shift});
+sirius::Image translated_image = freq_translator->Compute(
+      image, {}, translation_parameters);
 ```

-#### Thread safety
+##### Thread safety

-Compute a resampled image with Sirius is thread safe so it is possible to use the same `IFrequencyResampler` object in a multi-threaded context.
+Compute a translated image with Sirius is thread safe so it is possible to use the same `IFrequencyTranslator` object in a multi-threaded context.

-Process an image with a `Filter` object is also thread safe so you can reuse the same filter in a multi-threaded context.

 ## Unit tests